NikolaiUsyk/Lemma/chapters/Chapter1/Apte.md

 He sprinted down the street to the commuter train, threw elbows in the crush, and waited miserable and crammed standing up holding his bag against his stomach in the hot solid mass of flesh.
 He and his neighbors sweat through his shirt.
 They'd write him up for that too, perhaps.

 Maybe he'll be alright and nothing will change; the whole city must be in a similar situation situation.
 He's well liked, one of the most compenent.
-He pulled out the stick as he sprinted to the next train in Chhatrapati Shivaji Terminus[^mumbaiTrain](Footnote?).
+He pulled out the stick as he sprinted to the next train in Chhatrapati Shivaji Terminus<!--[^mumbaiTrain](Footnote?)-->.
 No service and no wifi.
 Something is definitely going on.
 It'll probably be him and Avarind patching it up.
 It's strange that no one seems to be panicking.
 He slid onto the express train much more easily than usual; that's how late he is the crush is already ebbing.

 Suddenly, he remembered last night.
 It must have drained the power stuck in a loop looking for a connection, which was down because of the power, to push the code he was bragging about yesterday.
 He should really keep his mouth shut about that.
 After a few beers he wanted to show everyone how great he is.
 Weird though that the exploit he found would get him in trouble like this.
 He expected the cybercrimes division not a power outage plus bad timing.